TariqAHassan/BioVida/README.md

 ###Overview

-BioVida is a library deigned to automate both the harvesting and post-processing of biomedical data.
+BioVida is a library designed to automate both the harvesting and post-processing of biomedical data.
 The datasets it produces are intended to need little, if any, cleaning by the user.